Infographic: Here’s Why Influencer Marketing Works for BrandsBy Amanda Walgrove July 13th, 2015

-Aren’t you more likely to buy a product if it’s recommended by a friend than if it’s pushed in your face by a brand?
-Of course you are (assuming they have good taste and don’t dress like the cast of The Jersey Shore at Burning Man).
+Are you more likely to buy a product if it’s recommended by a friend than if it’s pushed in your face by a brand?
+Of course you are (assuming your buddy has good taste and doesn’t dress like the cast of The Jersey Shore at Burning Man)—because influencer marketing works.

-This isn’t just conjecture.
-According to an infographic from influencer marketing platform The Shelf, 92 percent of consumers trust recommendations from other people—even if they don’t know them personally—over promotional content that comes directly from brands.
+According to research by influencer marketing platform The Shelf, 92 percent of consumers trust recommendations from other people—even if they don’t know them personally—over promotional content that comes directly from brands.

 That’s why 65 percent of brands are already participating in influencer marketing.
 Smashbox Cosmetics recently launched an incubator for YouTubers to use their studio space and products.
 Many brands are also teaming up with photographers on Instagram to reach new audiences.

 And it’s working.
 As the infographic points out, influencer marketing can increase your conversions by up to a factor of 10.
 An eMarketer study also that found that advertisers earned an average of $6.85 for every $1 they spent on influencer marketing last year.